ecmwf/pdbufr/docs/read_bufr.rst

    :type path: str, bytes, os.PathLike
    :param columns: a list of ecCodes BUFR keys to extract for each BUFR message/subset.
 When ``mode`` is "flat" ``columns`` must be a str with one of the following values:

-        *  "all": all the columns extracted
+        *  "all": all the columns are extracted
-        *  "header": only columns from the header section extracted
+        *  "header": only columns from the header section are extracted
-        *  "data": only the columns from the data section extracted
+        *  "data": only the columns from the data section are extracted

    :type columns: str, iterable
    :param filters: a dictionary of ecCodes BUFR key filter conditions.
 The individual conditions are combined together with the logical AND operator to form the filter.
 See details below.